creativecstudios/spring/Basics.md

    When you ues eclipse or intelij ..Go to spring Initializer https://start.spring.io/ Generate the dependencies take the review If Ok then start generating the zip file and open the same in IDE

    Orelse simply Download Spring Tool Suite STS. https://spring.io/tools

+# SERVELETS

+## Servlets are Java classes which service HTTP requests and implement the javax
+Web application developers typically write servlets that extend javax. ...
+HttpServlet, an abstract class that implements the Servlet interface and is specially designed to handle HTTP requests. when a client sends a request to server. server will respond the client as html page

+   Suppose If the server does not have such file to respond for client what to do ?
+If it is DYNAMIC REQUEST

+   Java provides different features called servelets.Ok, what does servelets do ?

+   If a file not present in server the request goes to Web Container (TOMCAT,GLASSFISH, etc...) these are called Web Container.

+   The webcontainer has a WEB.XML file This file decides which serverlet to call further the servlet will provide something back in the form of either html or jsor whatever it may be.

+# MVC MODEL VIEW CONTROLLER